Kong/cloud-migration-journey/docs/explore/phase1.md

 **Monolith**

-Go into the demo_facts `~/.kmj/ansible/demo_facts.json` and copy the command to SSH into the monolith:
+From within the demo_facts file `~/.kmj/ansible/demo_facts.json`, copy the command to SSH into the monolith `ssh_monolith` and run the command like so:

 ```console
 ssh -i ~/.kmj/ec2/ec2.key ubuntu@35.92.105.241